prithvihv/nyx/README.md

 - [ ] github p secrets
 - [ ] i3 multi lock screen
 - [ ] toggling notifications
+- [ ] file manager broken
+- [ ] remove krusader and dependencies

 ## Secret management
 - using a sops to modules that accepts file params
 - if other items need to be secured then we move to git-crypt

+## Sops adding secrets
+- run `make editSopsSecret` with secrets in env
+- need to add key in configuration.nix

 ## Gamezop
 - `vpn-action gzp-dev <start/stop>` connects and disconnects vpn, with DNS